Gilakas’la! Welcome to Knight Inlet Lodge, a unique floating resort in the Great Bear Rainforest.

 From Vancouver, BC

-Flying: There are multiple flights daily between Vancouver and Campbell River with both Pacific Coastal and Central Mountain Airlines.
+Flying: There are typically three flights daily between Vancouver and Campbell River with Pacific Coastal Airlines.
 If you fly to Campbell River, please be sure to let us know your flight number and arrival time so that we can arrange our complimentary airport shuttle services to your hotel and to the floatplane terminal.

 Driving: To reach Vancouver Island from the B.C. mainland, it is necessary to take BC Ferries (please note that total travel time including ferry crossing is approximately 5 hours, although during peak travel times, this can be longer.
 We recommend making a reservation on the ferry to minimize the risk of delays).
 There are 2 ferry options from Vancouver, Tsawwassen to Duke Point (Vancouver Island) and Horseshoe Bay to Departure Bay (Vancouver Island), which is the more popular of the 2 routes.